LINE's new generation all-mountain ski, "Blade" | Carve, slide, slash, and jump at will

 He competed in the All Japan Mogul Championships.
 He then shifted his focus to big air and slopestyle, and competed in the World Cup and World Championships in halfpipe.
 He currently runs a pro shop in his hometown of Yamagata, skiing at ski resorts and in the backcountry, and expressing his passion for skiing through video and photography

-"I've been skiing with the Blade since last year, and when there's not much snow, I've enjoyed using it almost every time I go to a ski resort.
-I think I said last year that it was a little difficult to make a turn or shift, but this winter I had the opportunity to try out some basic skis for tight turns.
+"I've been skiing with the "Blade" since last year, and I mostly enjoyed using it at ski resorts when there wasn't much snowfall.
+I think I mentioned last year that it was a little difficult to make sharp turns and slides, but this winter I had the opportunity to try out some basic skis designed for short turns.
 With

-these types of skis, once the top of the ski digs into the snow, they don't shift at all.
-Compared to those skis, the Blade has a wider tolerance range, and you can make sharp turns and even shift the turn slightly depending on how much force you apply.
+those types of skis, once the tip bites into the snow, it doesn't slide at all afterward.
+Compared to those skis, the "Blade" has a wider margin of error, allowing you to make sharp turns, and you can also make turns with a slight slide depending on how much force you apply."

 Last year's impression article is here